Linuxfabrik/monitoring-plugins/check-plugins/sap-open-concur-com/README.md

 * Can check a single service or all services at once via `--service`
 * Available services: Analysis/Intelligence, Compleat (TMC Services), Expense, Imaging, Invoice, Mobile, Request, Travel

-**Important Notes:**

-* Not all SAP datacenters offer all services.
-Have a look at <https://open.concur.com> for details.

 **Compatibility:**

 * Cross-platform

 ## Fact Sheet